Sillitoe tartan

-Sillitoe tartan is the nickname given to the distinctive black and white chequered pattern, correctly known as dicing, which was originally associated with the police in Scotland.
-It later gained widespread use in the rest of the United Kingdom and overseas, notably in Australia and New Zealand, as well as Chicago and Pittsburgh in the United States.
-It is used occasionally elsewhere, including by some Spanish municipal police and in parts of Canada, where it is limited to auxiliary police services.
+Sillitoe tartan is a distinctive chequered pattern, usually black-and-white or blue-and-white, which was originally associated with the police in Scotland.
+It later gained widespread use in the rest of the United Kingdom and overseas, notably in Australia, as well as Chicago and Pittsburgh in the United States.
+It is used occasionally elsewhere, including by some Spanish municipal police, in limited use by the New Zealand Police and in parts of Canada, where it is limited to auxiliary police services.

-Based on the diced bands seen on the Glengarries that are worn by several Scottish regiments of the British Army, the pattern was first adopted for police use in 1932 by Sir Percy Sillitoe, Chief Constable of the City of Glasgow Police.

 The Sillitoe pattern may be composed of several different colours and numbers of rows depending on local customs, but when incorporated into uniforms or vehicle livery, it serves to uniquely identify emergency services personnel to the public.

+History

+The pattern was originally used as a symbol of Scottish heraldry, appearing in the coats of arms of various families.
+It is claimed that the pattern originated from highland soldiers weaving white ribbons into their black helmets.
+Later, the pattern was also used by some Scottish volunteer regiments of the 1860s and the Lovat Scouts during the early 1900s.

+The pattern was first adopted for police use in 1932 by Sir Percy Sillitoe, Chief Constable of the City of Glasgow Police, who required them to be used on cap bands.
+This was in order to distinguish police from other public servants who wore similar hats.
+Originally white bands were used, with the black added as the bands otherwise quickly became dirty.

+The use of the pattern remained solely Scottish until 1961, where it was adopted by the South Australian Police.
+It spread to the other Australian states and territories and the wider UK in the 1970s.